hradghoukasian/espresso/README.md

 ---
 ## Influence-Based Ensembles and Friedgut's Junta Pipelines

+### 🔴 `friedgut_junta_pipeline.py`
+Implements an influence-based Boolean function approximation pipeline inspired by Friedgut’s Junta Theorem.
+It estimates influences, selects top influential variables, constructs a marginalized surrogate function, and applies Espresso minimization.

+### 🔴`friedgut_junta_pipeline_two_layer.py`
+Extends the junta pipeline to a two-layer residual model using XOR boosting.
+The second stage learns the residual errors of the first-stage predictor and combines predictions via $F \oplus G$ to improve accuracy.

 ### `ensemble_column_influence_weighted_vote.py`
 Implements a column-based ensemble where each subcircuit is built from a random subset of input variables and weighted by the average influence of its selected bits.
 Final predictions are obtained via influence-weighted voting over projected majority truth tables.